Qualiaheads/blog/_posts/2021-03-18-christof-koch-IIT-video.md

 We didn't get very far through the video (20 min) because we kept stopping to discuss and getting sidetracked.
 Lots of interesting food for thought though.

 [Motion Induced Blindness](https://webhome.weizmann.ac.il/home/masagi/MIB/mib.html) was an interesting phenomenon.
 Could we relate that to our ongoing debate - "is it a fundamental experience to see different colours, apart from the associations we have for each colour?" - would changing the colours of the vanishing dots cause them to reappear?
+We test this [here](https://consciousness-discussions.github.io/blog/motion-induced-blindness-colours/).

 What Christof says are the data for consciousness, that any potential theory must predict/explain: